jaeyk/comp_thinking_social_science/style_guides.md

 [How to include an SVG image in LATEX](http://ctan.math.illinois.edu/info/svg-inkscape/InkscapePDFLaTeX.pdf) by Johan B. C. Engelen

-- SVG looks much better than PNG, and other image formats (NEVER try JPEG).
-If you need a clear image in your papers or presentations, this format is the best.
+- SVG provides a much better image than PNG, and other image formats (NEVER try JPEG).
+If you need a clear image in your papers or presentations, consider this option.